Governance Without the Monolith

 That is lazy control design.

-It is the only sane way to avoid turning governance into a factory that produces resentment.
+Risk-based governance is the only sane way to avoid turning governance into a factory that produces resentment.

 A good governance model should ask: